U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

-If there is a change with an existing contact person's information, such as telephone, last name, title, etc., send an email to survey staff with the updates.
+If there is a change with an existing contact person's information (telephone, name, title, etc.) send an email to survey staff with the updates.
 Please reference the entity name and/or utility ID number so we may locate your contact information in the system.

 Why do you need my supervisor's contact information?
 What if I don't have a supervisor?

-What are ownership codes and what do they mean?
+What are respondent types and what do they mean?

-A= Municipal Marketing Authority: Voted into existence by the residents of a municipality and given authority for creation by the state government.
-They are supported by the taxes or other contributions of the persons directly served by that organization.
-They are nonprofit organization.
+A = Municipal Marketing Authority: Voted into existence by the residents of a municipality and given authority for creation by the state government.
+They are nonprofit organizations.

-M= Municipal: Entities that are organized under authority of state statue to provide a public service to residents of that area.
+M = Municipal: Entities that are organized under authority of state statute to provide a public service to residents of that area.

-P= Political Subdivision: Also called "public utility district."
-Independent of city or county government, and is a form of a local tax-supported organization, voted into existence by a majority of the residents of any given area for the specific purpose of providing the utility service to the voters.
+P = Political Subdivision (also called "public utility district"): Independent of city or county government and voted into existence by a majority of the residents of any given area for the specific purpose of providing utility service to the voters.
 State laws provide for the formation of such districts.

-R= Retail Power Marketer: Entities that market power to retail customers in restructured markets.
+R = Power Marketer or Energy Service Provider: Entities that market power to customers in restructured markets.

-Q= IPP: Independent Power Producer or Qualifying Facility, these are entities that own power plants and sell their power into the wholesale market.
+Q = Independent Power Producer or Qualifying Facility: Entities that own power plants and sell their power into the wholesale market.

 First, make sure you are reporting the summer and winter peaks in MW.
 1 MW = 1,000 kW.
 The previous year's peaks are shown to the right, for easy comparison.
 Summer accounts for the months of May through October, and winter is considered November through April.
 The maximum hourly load for each season should be taken from the 60-minute period during which the demand is the greatest.